consuegs/top_analysis/README.md

     Allowed options:
-      -h [ --help ]              produce help message -f [ --fraction ] arg (=1) Fraction of events to process --release                  Release mode (don't draw version labels)
+      -h [ --help ]              produce help message -f [ --fraction ] arg (=1) Fraction of events to process --mc_dataset arg           Single MC dataset to be processed, if empty datasets are taken from config.ini
+      --data_dataset arg         Single data dataset to be processed, if empty datasets are taken from config.ini
+      --signal_dataset arg       Single signal dataset to be processed, if empty datasets are taken from config.ini
+      --release                  Release mode (don't draw version labels)

 ## Output ##
 Plots are stored as canvases in a root file.